 All students complete a capstone project under the supervision of CMB faculty and present the project to the CMB community.
 This presentation may take place at the CMB symposium, or it can take place at another time of your choice, such as at your dissertation defense, as long as the event is advertised to the CMB community by sending an announcement to compbio-seminars [ a t ] cs.washington.edu.
 The capstone project may be a component of your thesis research or a separate project if you choose.
 Completion of this requirement can be indicated by email confirmation from the student's thesis advisor.

 Once you have completed program requirements, please contact Brian Giebel (bgiebel [ a t ] uw.edu) so that this certificate may be added to your transcript.
-Let Brian know which elective course you took to complete program requirements.
+Let Brian know which courses you took to complete program requirements and which 6 credits should count toward both your degree and the CMB certificate.

 The following list summarizes a wide variety of courses of potential interest to CMB students.